scorchinbeans/Python-ircbots/README.md

 I may not be contacted or
 accessed in any other way.

+"legal/moral" precedent:
+Let "a king's bounty" be defined as the price of all his sovrreign power, then why wouldn't such an apocalyptic threat to their power as/of their kingdom be the same?

+therefore when threatening or
+bargaining over sovreignty rights some fraction of a king's bounty is thus invoked, greater than the value of only money or gold but valued in blood and honor.

 As a country only exists as
 empowered and completely sovreign in long legal standing, This sovreign